airshipit/airshipui/README.md

 # Airship UI

-Airship UI is an [electron](https://www.electronjs.org/) that is designed to allow you to interact with Airship components, find and connect to the kubernetes cluster and use plugins to tie together a singular dashboard to view addons without the need to go to a separate url or application for each.
+Airship UI is a browser based application that is designed to allow you to interact with Airship components, find and connect to the kubernetes cluster and use plugins to tie together a singular dashboard to view addons without the need to go to a separate url or application.

 ## Prerequisites